Accio movies! There is something very real and unreal about the magic that we can’t really get over.

 $248,639,099

-The film follows three student filmmakers—Heather, Josh, and Mike—as they venture into the woods to document the legend of the Blair Witch.
-What begins as a simple project soon descends into a terrifying ordeal as the group becomes hopelessly lost and engulfed by mounting fear.
+The movie centers on three aspiring filmmakers—Heather, Josh, and Mike—who journey into the eerie woods to investigate the legend of the Blair Witch.
+What starts as a simple documentary project soon spirals into a harrowing struggle as fear and uncertainty consume the group.

 AdventureFamilyFantasy